Pelle the Conqueror: Release

-Buoyed by the Academy Award recognition, Pelle the Conqueror grossed $2,053,931 in North America, a "respectable" figure for a foreign film.
+Buoyed by the Academy Award recognition, Pelle the Conqueror grossed $2,053,931 in the United States and Canada, a "respectable" figure for a foreign film.
 The film had a re-release at Golden West College in Los Angeles in March 1993.

 Reception

 Critical reception

 Max von Sydow's performance received positive reviews, earning him a nomination for the Academy Award for Best Actor.

 Pelle the Conqueror was released to critical acclaim in the U.S. Roger Ebert gave it three and a half stars, comparing it to Jan Troell's The Emigrants (1971), saying Max von Sydow's Oscar nomination was "well deserved" and the novice Pelle Hvenegaard "never steps wrong."
 Vincent Canby, writing for The New York Times, called it "a vividly re-created, minutely detailed panorama of a particular time," and said it was a "scandal" that Von Sydow did not win Best Actor at Cannes.
 Peter Travers, writing for People, said that Von Sydow exhibited "wrenching simplicity and power," but the film "is maddeningly mediocre."
 Swedish director Ingmar Bergman told August he saw the film seven times, subsequently choosing August to direct the film The Best Intentions.

 Mark Chalon Smith, writing in The Los Angeles Times in 1993, praised the film as faithful to the novel and said "Cinematographer Jorgen Persson ... captures several memorable images of the starkly beautiful Danish terrain."
 Time Out wrote "Despite occasional lapses into sentimentality, the film is saved by its performances and its uncluttered depiction of harsh impoverished lives," particularly praising von Sydow.
 In 2004, The New York Times placed the film on its list of "the Best 1,000 Movies Ever Made."
 Sarah Lutton, writing for the British Film Institute, named Pelle the Conqueror one of "10 great Danish films" and called Von Sydow "extraordinary."
 Von Sydow later also called it "a very beautiful film."
 The film holds an 84% rating on Rotten Tomatoes based on 25 reviews.